Krillh/Airzlinshire/Misc/Money.md

 ## Seals
 As a form of signature, something called a seal is used.
 It is not a wax seal used on envelopes, but a small cylindrical stamp with an intricate design.
 Each registered person must have at least one seal, along with each entity that has the right to sign a paper (for example, a family may have a seal that indicates that the paper is signed by the family as an entity. another example is a government department).
 One entity may normally have up to 4 unique seals.
 Exceptions can be made with sufficient reasoning.
 To apply for a new seal, you can fill out a seal application from your government and submit it to wherever your government accepts them.
 To apply for extra seals (over 4), contact your government.

-Most seals are made of wood and have a met
+Most seals are made of wood and have a metal stamping head.
+The metal head is required to keep the small details from degrading with use.
+To get a seal, one must go to their government.
+Most governments have a department for managing seals.
+They would also manage their production.
+When this is the case, you must

 If your seal is stolen, you may apply to have it discontinued.
 You may submit a seal discontinuation application to your government.
 These require you to sign with 2 registered seals, to prevent fraud.
 It is highly recommended that an entity has at least 3 seals registered for this reason, and to fill out a seal discontinuation form as soon as you can after a seal's integrity has been compromised.